MaxParisotto/nexa-core/README.md

 ## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Submit a pull request
+Please read CONTRIBUTING.md for details on our code of conduct and the process for submitting pull requests.

 ## License

-MIT License - See LICENSE file for details
+This project is licensed under the MIT License - see the LICENSE file for details.

 ## Contact